teuk/mediabot_v3/docs/ROADMAP_3.5.md

 # Mediabot 3.5 readiness roadmap

-Last updated: 2026-09-03
+Last updated: 2026-09-04

 Mediabot 3.5 is a consolidation release.
 The current stable release remains 3.3 and development remains on the `3.4dev` line until an explicit release decision.
 No 3.5 tag, stable version change or public release archive is made implicitly by this roadmap.

-Mediabot 3.5 cannot release until the Hailo modernization described by MB720 is implemented, exercised on the development instance and accepted.
-This is a named release requirement, not optional feature scope.
+The MB720 Hailo engineering gate is now implemented, exercised and accepted on the development instance.
+That closes the feature-construction gate, not the
+release: supported-instance convergence, live observation and the remaining database, security, installation and release gates are still mandatory.

 ## Release principles